gan-orlab/filtering_GBA/README.md

 tr ',' '\t' < to-tr_AD_patho_noGBAP1.vcf.tab > temp_AD_patho_noGBAP1.vcf.tab
 ````
 * extract tri-allelic positions that seem real:
-(any will calls for *all 3* alleles are removed.
+(any with calls for *all 3* alleles are removed.
 All with more than 3 alleles are removed.)
 ````
 awk '{if ($6>0 && $5==0) print $1="TRI",$2,$3,$4,$6; else if ($6>0 && $5>0) print $1="TRI",$2,$3,$4,$5=0; else if ($6<0) print $1,$2,$3,$4,$5}' temp_AD_patho_noGBAP1.vcf.tab > AD_patho_noGBAP1.vcf.tab